rayes0/blog/content/about.md

 I don't game very often, in fact hardly at all nowadays.
 Games never piqued my interest, at least not long term.
 I occasionally read visual novels sometimes, if you want to count them as games.

-I have a [regularly updated list](/media) of thoughts and reviews on books, manga, and anime I have finished.
+I have a [regularly updated list](/media) of thoughts and reviews on books and films I have finished.

 ### Misc {#misc}